Taylor-Guo/Taylor-Guo.github.io/_pages/Home.md

 For more info
 ------
 If you are interested in considering me as a strong candidate, do not hesitate to contact me via [ht.guo.Taylor@outlook.com](ht.guo.Taylor@outlook.com).
-I am glad to take interviews and so excited to see how my previous research experience could potentially contribute to you ongoing or future research topics~
+I am glad to take interviews and so excited to see how my previous research experience could potentially contribute to your ongoing or future research topics~